‘Once in a lifetime, you will have the opportunity to be

 Are you using victim phrases that take the responsibility away from the player?

 This is more aimed at the coaches rather than the parents but is a great mentality to have no matter who you are mentoring in life.

 First set up the non-negotiables: rules/ guidelines/ teams/ kids/ respect/ manners and get these established in the first few weeks of training sessions.

-Secondly, stand to the side during training – give them space but be there to support and teach them how to organise themselves, the space they need to learn and grow.
+Secondly, stand to the side during training – give them space but be there to support and teach them how to organize themselves, space they need to learn and grow.
 Get them to start taking responsibility for their actions and working in a team if relevant.

 Lastly, be behind them during competitions.
 They know what to do, tell them, ‘you’ve got it now, you know what to do, go now’ – if a child is always looking for someone to help them, they are not growing up, growing as a person or taking responsibility.

-I’ll leave you with this clip of Australian speed cyclist Stephen Bradbury – who in the face of adversity, huge setbacks and after being labelled as the underdog went on to achieve greatness.
+I’ll leave you with this clip of Australian speed cyclist Stephen Bradbury – who in the face of adversity, huge setbacks and after being labeled as the underdog went on to achieve greatness.